bpmct/cdr-drafts/inlets/README.md

 It's clear there are a lot of options when it comes to developing in the cloud.
 Wherever you are developing (local machine, managed service, or private datacenter), developers can have smooth workflows without compromises.

-I'm particularly interested in we can enable these workflows while also reducing the setup/friction associated with developing on remote servers such as provisioning, managing access keys, or setting up tunnels.
+I'm particularly interested in we can enable these workflows while also reducing the setup/friction associated with developing on remote servers such as provisioning, managing access keys, or connecting to running services.
 Here are a few things we're exploring:

 - a single tunnel to a server for SSH and multiple IDEs (hint.
 JetBrains)
 - extension for tunneling ports inside code-server